matthewlehew/build25labmanual/labmanual.md

 - [] To begin, log into the virtual machine with this password: +++@lab.VirtualMachine(Win11-Pro-Base).Password+++
 - [] Open Edge and navigate to +++make.powerautomate.com+++.
 - [] To sign in, use the following credentials.
-Choose the option to stay signed in, and dismiss any prompts from Edge that offer to reuse the password.
+Choose **Yes** on the dialog asking if you want to stay signed in, and dismiss any prompts from Edge that offer to reuse the password.
   - Username: +++user@lab.Variable(IDnumber)@build2025automations.onmicrosoft.com+++
   - Password: +++test@Build25+++
 - [] In the left nav, at or near the bottom, click **Power Platform**, then **Copilot Studio**.